zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 In this task, you will set up a simple Jenkins continuous integration (CI) pipeline, which will build the `mcw-oss-paas-devops` application with every code commit into GitHub.

-#### Task to complete
+#### Tasks to complete

-- Create a new freestyle project in Jenkins named best-for-you-build
+- Create a new freestyle project in Jenkins named best-for-you-build.
-  - Specify it as a GitHub project, pointing to the `mcw-oss-paas-devops` project in your GitHub account
+  - Specify it as a GitHub project, pointing to the `mcw-oss-paas-devops` project in your GitHub account.
-  - Add Git as the source code repository, and point to the `mcw-oss-paas-devops` project in your GitHub account
+  - Add Git as the source code repository, and point to the `mcw-oss-paas-devops` project in your GitHub account.
-  - Add a GitHub hook build trigger for GITScm polling
+  - Add a GitHub hook build trigger for GITScm polling.
-  - Add a build environment setting to provide the node and npm /bin folder to PATH
+  - Add a build environment setting to provide the node and npm /bin folder to PATH.
   - Add an execute shell build action to run:
     - `npm install`
     - `npm run build`

 #### Exit criteria

-- You have saved the build project in Jenkins
+- You have saved the build project in Jenkins.

 ### Task 4: Trigger CI build

 In this task you will commit your pending changes in VS Code to you GitHub repo, and trigger the Jenkins CI build job.

-#### Task to complete
+#### Tasks to complete

-- Commit the pending changes in the `mcw-oss-paas-devops` project in VS Code, and push them to your GitHub repo
+- Commit the pending changes in the `mcw-oss-paas-devops` project in VS Code, and push them to your GitHub repo.

 #### Exit criteria

-- You can see the commit and associated build job in Jenkins
+- You can see the commit and associated build job in Jenkins.

     ![The commit and associated build job is displayed in this Jenkins screenshot.](media/unguided-image24.png "View the commit and associated build job")